LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. member:: web_response->includes()::trait_forEach

-   Lasso keeps track of web files which are being executed.
+   Lasso keeps track of web files that are being executed.
 As execution of a file begins, the file's name is pushed onto an internally kept stack.
 As a file's execution ends, that name is popped from the stack.
 This method provides access to that stack.
-This method returns the list of currently executing file names as an object which can be iterated or used in a query expression.
+This method returns the list of currently executing file names as an object that can be iterated or used in a query expression.

 .. member:: web_response->getInclude(path::string)

-   Locates the file and will return an object which can be invoked to execute the file.
+   Locates the file and will return an object that can be invoked to execute the file.
 The method will fail if the file does not exist.

 For compatibility and simplicity, Lasso supports the following unbound methods which function in the same manner as the `web_response` bound methods: